jgnewman/quartermaster/README.md

   className?: string
   clickHandler?: React.MouseEventHandler
-  highlight?: "positive" | "negative" // applies additional green or red color stylings isDisabled?: boolean isProcessing?: boolean tag?: "a" | "button" // defaults to button
+  highlight?: "positive" | "negative" // applies additional green or red color stylings href?: string // Only applies if `tag` is "a" isDisabled?: boolean isProcessing?: boolean tag?: "a" | "button" // defaults to button